 Once you're finished, click 'Next'

-The next step in setting up the Slack Enterprise Grid integration is the User Channels selection.
-Here you will see the list of users which you can expand and select/deselect their workspaces.
-The total number of channels is listed in the top right.
+The next step in setting up the Slack Enterprise Grid integration is the Channels selection.
+The total number of channels is listed in the top left.

-Note: If you only selected Direct and/or Multiparty Messages, you will skip these channel selection screens.
+Note: If you only selected Direct and/or Multiparty Messages, you will skip the channel selection screen.

-You can search for channels by using the filter or by expanding the user to see a list of channels associated with them.
+You can search for channels by using the filter.
 Private channels are shown with a lock icon beside their name.